 • Forecast disease progression and timelines: Predictive models can anticipate how a disease might progress, allowing for timely and effective interventions.

-• Raise awareness of symptoms: These models can highlight specific symptoms that serve as early warning signs, potentially leading to earlier diagnosis and better outcomes.
+• Raise awareness of symptoms: These models can highlight specific symptoms that serve as early warning signs, supporting earlier diagnosis by identifying symptom patterns that precede clinical thresholds.

 • Evaluate treatment efficacy: They can assess how well traditional treatments work across different patient groups, supporting the development of more effective therapies.

-Moreover, AI-driven predictive models are transforming the landscape of medical research and treatment.
+AI-driven predictive models are enabling researchers to process larger, more complex datasets and identify disease patterns that smaller, manually analyzed datasets would miss.
 These models utilise advanced algorithms to forecast disease progression, identify potential complications early, and predict the outcomes of various treatments.
-Such capabilities are important for pinpointing high-risk patients, customising medical interventions, and optimising clinical trial designs.
+Such capabilities are important for pinpointing high-risk patients, customising medical interventions, and optimizing clinical trial designs.
 By predicting which patients might benefit most from specific treatments, AI enables a more efficient and targeted approach to drug development and therapeutic interventions.
-This progress in AI-powered predictive modelling will move us towards optimising precision medicine, moving us closer to a world in which treatments are tailored not just to diseases but to individual patient profiles, significantly enhancing treatment efficacy and patient outcomes.
+As AI-powered predictive modeling matures, it will allow treatment selection to be based on an individual patient's genetic and clinical profile rather than population-level averages, reducing mismatched interventions and improving the relevance of clinical trial endpoints.

 Conclusion